-There are 5 projects identified that require funding amendments.
-The recommended financing changes are administrative in nature and do not impact the approved budget or overall scope/presentation of the projects themselves (i.e. unbudgeted recoveries, slight changes to funding splits, etc.).
-Of these projects, four are recommended to be closed, while the other two are to remain open.
+There are two (2) projects identified that require a funding amendment.
+The recommended financing changes are administrative in nature and do not impact the approved budgets or overall scope/presentation of the projects themselves (i.e. unbudgeted recoveries, slight changes to funding splits, etc.).
+These project are recommended to remain open.